clarissanjani/MPD-V2G/README.md

 * **Metamask**: Google Chrome extension used to test the submission of one single charging session and how the transaction went through > https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en
 * **Ganache**: personal Ethereum Blockchain used to test smart contracts where you can deploy contracts, develop applications, run tests and perform other tasks without any cost > https://trufflesuite.com/ganache/
 * **Truffle**: development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to compile smart contracts for development purposes > https://trufflesuite.com/docs/truffle/getting-started/installation/
 * **Ethers.js**: JavaScript library for Web3 development and interacting with the Ethereum Blockchain ecosystem.
-It is an alternative to Web3.js which we had trouble using due to the higher number of dependencies that required installing
 ```
 cd client
 ```